chronicweirdo/blog/2020/1_gesture_navigation_in_comic_books.md

 ## Conclusions

 An important part of the design and implementation process was the testing.
-I've tried different approaches
-- tested on multiple devices
-- original design had right-click for showing menu but did not work on ipad browsers
+I've tested the applicatio on multiple browsers, desktop and mobile devices.
+The original feature set was richer, used more controls.
+The original action to open a menu was a right-click on desktop, which translated to a long click on mobile.
+But when testing this on the iPad I found out there is no such thing as a right click on the available browsers, so I had to go back to the drawing board and design a different way of accessing the menu.
+In a similar manner, the library page of the application, which is not discussed here, originally had more complex functionality that allowed users to select multiple books in the library and remove the progress information from that page.
+But limitations across devices led to me removing that functinality, moving it to the menu for each comic.
+But these limitations may prove useful, forcing me to rethink the array of gestures users need to learn and leading to a more streamlined application and, I believe, a better overall user experience.